zack-bitcoin/amoveo/docs/other_blockchains/optimistic_rollups.md

 if we increase T from 1 to one billion, then the cost per tx will only decrease by a factor of about 6.

-Comparison to bitcoin
+Conclusions
 ==========

-Bitcoin has linear scaling by increasing the number of bytes per block, or decreasing the number of seconds per block.
-So if we want better scaling than bitcoin, we need the cost of a fee per tx to decrease as the number of txs increase.

-With optimistic rollups, the cost of fraud proofs per tx is staying about constant as the number of txs increases.
-So it scales about as well as bitcoin.
+The cost of checking for fraud proofs per tx is approximately constant.
+If the total number of txs is very small, then the cost of checking for a fraud is less than the cost of generating a signature.

+So, the cost of paying to check for fraud proofs is always less than the cost of generating the signature on that tx.
+So the cost of fraud proofs will never become the bottleneck.